Everything You Should See & Do at Adelaide Fringe Festival 2025

 Something that makes Adelaide’s Fringe Festival so special is the chance for emerging talent to test material, learn from their mistakes and grow as an artist.
 Case in point: Dom Chambers.

-Debuting in 2018 to a 5-people strong crowd inside a sweltering hot tent with a few fumbles along the way, Dom has since gone on to wow judges and audiences on America’s Got Talent and is easily one of the hottest tickets in town.
-Dominating the Fringe rating board, he came out on top and miles ahead of the pack for Best Audience Rated Show in 2024, along with 6 awards for Best Magic Show thanks to his mind-blowing illusions, hilarious banter, quick wit and signature beer magic (he makes pints appear from thin air…no big deal).
-If an evening of laughs, incredible magic and lager is up your alley, best you buy a ticket to Dom Chambers: A Boy & His Deck!
+Debuting in 2018 to a 5-person strong crowd inside a sweltering hot tent with a few fumbles along the way, Dom has since gone on to wow judges and audiences on America’s Got Talent, and is easily one of the hottest tickets in town.
+Dominating the Fringe rating board, he came out on top and miles ahead of the pack for Best Audience Rated Show in 2024, along with six awards for Best Magic Show thanks to his mind-blowing illusions, hilarious banter, quick wit and signature beer magic (he makes pints appear from thin air…no big deal).
+If an evening of laughs and incredible magic is up your alley, best you buy a ticket to Dom Chambers: A Boy & His Deck!

 February 21st – March 23rd, you can buy tickets here.